Bike Share - About

 About the Project

 Bike-sharing offers those without bicycles – like tourists or pedestrians – convenient use of a rented bike when and where they are most likely to want it for an economical price.
-Kingston has completed a pilot program for a dockless bike-share program with Dropbike Inc., and is now seeking proposals through a Request For Proposals (RFP) process for a City-wide bike-share program.
-The RFP, which was released February 8, closes Wednesday, March 21 at 3 p.m.
-For more information on the RFP please visit, www.biddingo.com/kingston.
+In 2017, Kingston completed a successful pilot program for a dockless bike-share program with Dropbike Inc., and has now selected Dropbike (through an RFP process) to deliver a city-wide bike-share program expected to begin in the Summer of 2018.

 Kingston is a cycle-friendly city with a Bronze recognition from the Share the Road Cycling Coalition, and the City is working to promote cycling as an active, environmentally-friendly and economical form of transportation.
 Find out more on the City's cycling page.